The Importance of Municipal, State, and Organizational Campaigns and Resolutions

 Local Resolutions and Resources to Help with Your Campaign

-The national campaign to encourage local resolutions by municipalities that began in 2016 with Richmond, Oakland, and Berkeley in the San Francisco Bay Area and then the Town of Brookline, Massachusetts, in the Boston area grew over the next three years to include nine more: in 2017: Sacramento, Helena, and Hartford; in 2018: Pittsburgh and Minneapolis; 2019: Seattle, Detroit, St. Paul, and Meridian Township, Michigan.
-By the end of the year, eight more municipalities had campaigns at various stages of development: Chicago, San Diego, New York City, Washington DC, Baltimore, Durham, New Haven, and Oklahoma City.
+The national movement to encourage local resolutions by municipalities began in 2016 with successful campaigns in Richmond, Berkeley, and Oakland in the San Francisco Bay Area and then in the town of Brookline in the Boston area.
+It grew over the next three years to include nine more.
+In 2017 in Sacramento, Hartford, and Helena; in 2018 in Minneapolis and Pittsburgh; in 2019 in St. Paul, Detroit, Seattle, and Meridian Township, Michigan.
+By the beginning of 2020, eight more municipalities had campaigns at various stages of development: Chicago, San Diego, New York City, Washington DC, Baltimore, Durham, New Haven, and Oklahoma City.

 Expanded Grassroots Options with State and Organizational Resolutions